awestover/enchantedForest/story/full_story.md

 battle!"

 "In my naivety I took it.
 I used it.
 It felt amazing.
-But I realized that I was growing adicted to it so I stopped"
+But I realized that I was growing addicted to it so I stopped."

-"I tell you this story to make sure that you do not treat the swrot of amplification lightly as I did."
+"I tell you this story to make sure that you do not treat the swrod of amplification lightly as I did.
+However, don't worry overmuch, if you only use it once or twice you should be fine."

 "To secure the sword of amplification I used it to seal it with the levancy.
-Only if you get 3 enchantments to say, which I will denote as the keys, can you pull the sword of amplification frm the fabric of the levant.
+Only if you get 3 enchantments to say, which I will denote as the keys, can you pull the sword of amplification from the fabric of the levant.
 These keys will not be easy to obtain, but there can be no security with shortcuts: by achieving the keys you will have proved yourself. "

-"The first key is gaurded by Lincoln the Leviathan, in the depths of the sea of storms.
-Once you aquire that key I will give you the information about how to get the rest of the keys."
+"The first key is guarded by Lincoln the Leviathan, in the depths of the sea of storms.
+Once you acquire that key I will give you the information about how to get the rest of the keys."

 "Best of luck to you!
 And hurry!
 Presumably the fate of the world rests on your